piotr-jarznicki/HTML-CSS/README.md

 ## :heavy_check_mark: Job listing layout

-Simply click link in the about section of this repository or click here https://piotr-jarznicki.github.io/jfddr1-project-1/ to browse between layouts.
+Simply click link in the about section of this repository or go to https://piotr-jarznicki.github.io/HTML-CSS/ to browse between layouts.